USS McDermut (DD-677): World War II

 On the night of 24 October Rear Admiral Jesse B. Oldendorf deployed his forces for what was to be the last engagement of a battleline, the Battle of Surigao Strait.
 ComDesRon 54 divided his ships into eastern and western Attack Groups to launch offensive torpedo attacks as the Japanese steamed up the strait.
 McDermut was assigned to the Western Group with Monssen and positioned close to the Leyte shore.
 Soon after midnight the enemy was reported entering the strait.
 Between 03:00 and 03:01 the Eastern Group commenced launching torpedoes, firing 27 "fish" in less than 2 minutes.
 At 03:10 McDermut and Monssen launched their attack.
 At 03:20 explosions flashed, McDermuts torpedoes hitting three destroyers.
 Yamagumo sank immediately, while Michishio and Asagumo were disabled and drifting, the latter having lost her bow.

 After launching their torpedoes, the destroyers retired north as planned, hugging the coastlines of Leyte and Dinagat to avoid fire from the ships of DesRons 24 and 56 and those of the battleline.
 The squadron's total score with its 47 torpedoes, was five hits and three enemy ships sunk, more than earning Admiral Oldendorf's praise of a "brilliantly conceived and well executed" torpedo attack.

 The following evening McDermut departed for Hollandia, arriving 30 October.
 During November she screened convoys to Leyte and in December headed for the Sulu Sea to support the initial attack on Mindoro on 15 November.
 By 26 November she was back in Leyte Gulf to take up patrol at the entrance to San Pedro Bay.
 On 11 January 1945 McDermut steamed into Lingayen Gulf for shore bombardment duty with the reinforcement echelon for Luzon operations.
-She departed on 15 January, and 8 days later arrived at Ulithi for a 2 month overhaul.McDernut joined the fast carriers again, 3 April, as they provided air support for the Okinawa campaign.
+She departed on 15 January, and 8 days later arrived at Ulithi for a 2-month overhaul.McDernut joined the fast carriers again, 3 April, as they provided air support for the Okinawa campaign.
 In the screen of TG 58.4, she participated in strikes on enemy installations, shipping, and troop concentrations in the Ryukyu Islands and Kyūshū.
 By 1 July the aircraft carriers were once again set to strike at the northern Japanese home islands.
 On 7 July McDermut was sent to intercept the Japanese hospital ship Takasago Maru and divert her from a course which would have taken her into the task force's fueling area.
-On the 8 July, the ship was located and a boarding party was dispatched with a message guaranteeing safe conduct if the captain and crew would comply with instructions and courses given.
+On 8 July, the ship was located and a boarding party was dispatched with a message guaranteeing safe conduct if the captain and crew would comply with instructions and courses given.
 By 10 April, the ships of TF 38 had refueled and were underway to conduct strikes against the Tokyo industrial area.
 McDermut released her charge and rejoined TG 38.4 for further strikes on Honshū, Hokkaidō, and the Kuriles.